Predictia/AQUA/docs/sphinx/source/core_components.rst

 Basic usage
 ^^^^^^^^^^^

-When the ``Reader`` is called, if regrid functionalities are needed, the target grid has to be specified.
+When the ``Reader`` is called, if regrid functionalities are needed, the target grid has to be specified during the class initialization:

 .. code-block:: python